Ultimate Keto Chocolate Frosty

 • GrandAuntReeree

-GrandAuntReeree 2 months ago
+GrandAuntReeree a year ago

 1 Tbsp of most heavy cream is rounded carb wise.
 Actually carbs vary due to what Gums are added to your cream by the dairy.
 Mine is 0.431... per actual measured tablespoon.
 Not splash, not eye-measure-looks-like...
 Actual measured tablespoon.
 I look at recipes like this and shake my head.
 A Keto Chow would be SOOOO much more nutritious and fulfilling.
 I'm not trying to sell anything, but I have been doing this a long time.
 You only cheat yourself out of health by trying to feed cravings.
 There's always a better way to live.